TeresaRosinski/Solar-Years/README.md

 ## Specifications

-Behavior: The program only allows numerical values to be tested.
-* Input: 3, t
-* Output: 3, 'please only enter numerical values'

-Behavior: The program only accepts numerical values greater than 0 and less than  150
-* Input: 1, 0, 151
-* Output: 1, 'Please enter a value greater than 0', 'please enter a value less than 150'

 Behavior: The program converts the entered value into Mercury years (.24 Earth years).
 The formula for this will be Earth Years/.24
 * Input: Earth years = 30
 * Output: Mercury years = 125